carvel-dev/imgpkg/docs/README.md

 `imgpkg` is a tool that allows the user to store and distribute sets of files as OCI images.
-A typical use for these OCI Images is to group configurations for a particular application and make it available in a Registry.
+A typical use for these OCI Images is to group configurations for a particular application and make it available in a registry.

 The tool introduces a new concept of a Bundle, which is an OCI image that contains configuration files and references of images that can be used with these configurations.